By: Laura Jana, MD, FAAP and Jennifer Shu, MD, FAAP

-Modern parents now have the option of using baby monitors to listen to or even watch their babies from afar.
-Many parents find that monitors buy them peace of mind—allowing them to roam freely around the house while still keeping close tabs on their babies.
-If you choose to use a monitor, you may want to keep the following considerations in mind:
+Parents now have the option of using the latest in audio and video baby monitoring to listen to and watch their baby from afar.
+Many parents find that this type of technological surveillance buys them peace of mind, by allowing them to roam freely around the house while they are still keeping tabs on their baby.

 Disrupting the peace.
-Some of you may find that leaving the monitor on at night significantly disturbs whatever limited sleep you stand to get—causing you to be wide awake in response to your slumbering baby's every twitch or snort.
+Some of you may find that leaving the monitor on at night significantly disturbs whatever limited sleep you stand to get, causing you to be wide awake in response to your slumbering baby's every twitch or snort.

 Channel surfing.
-In this age of modern electronics there's more than enough to interfere with your monitor, including cordless phones, cell phones, radio stations, and other monitors.
+In this age of modern electronics, there's more than enough to interfere with your monitor, including cordless phones, cell phones, radio stations and other monitors.
 Try to find a monitor with good reception and more than one channel to decrease the likelihood of interference.
 We also suggest holding onto your receipt in case you run into any unforeseen technological conflicts that become apparent only once you put the monitor to use at home.